oracle-samples/ia-tools-samples/tools/web-projects-migrator/migrator/migrator-technical.md

 public interfaces, and may also be useful for other custom development.

-There are helper functions to handle reading Word and Excel documents and navigating XML, but most of the actual migration takes place across three source files:
+There are helper functions to handle reading Word and Excel documents and navigating XML, but most of the actual migration takes place across five source files:
 - ExcelMigrator.ts
 - WordMigrator.ts
+- InterviewScreensMigrator.ts
+- DecisionServiceContractHandler
 - MigratorCommon.ts

+## Migrating Rules

-## Translating Rule Structures
+### Translating Rule Structures

 In converting each rule document, the migrator does not simply copy the text out of the source documents.
 If it did, many migrated projects would need a substantial amount of manual work to